increase conversions on your website

 Use High-Contrast Colours for Buttons

 If your CTA blends in with the page, visitors will overlook it.
-A CTA button should immediately grab attention, drawing users toward an action that boosts conversions.
+A CTA button should grab attention and pull users toward the action you want them to take.

-Using a high-contrast colour ensures your CTA stands out.
+A high-contrast colour helps your CTA stand out.
 If your site has a neutral or minimal design, a bold button colour like red, orange, or green makes the action clear.
-The goal is to make the button impossible to ignore while maintaining a visually appealing layout.
-A well-designed CTA increases engagement and encourages increased conversions.
+The aim is a button that is hard to miss but still sits comfortably within the layout.
+Test contrast against your own palette, since the right colour depends on the page around it.

 33